-Because physical movement was now impossible, the dying man laid perfectly still in his hospital bed.
-The astrocytoma tumor embedded in his brain had induced the paralysis that consumed his body from the chest down.
+Because physical movement was now impossible, the dying man lay perfectly still in his hospital bed.
+The astrocytoma tumor embedded in his brain had induced paralysis that consumed his body from the chest down.

 After battling the malignancy for years, Nicholas had come to think of himself as a prisoner of sorts, someone with no hope of escape and who dwelled in perpetual darkness.
 His cancer had taken his vision twenty-four months earlier and life had slowly closed in on him, becoming claustrophobic in the strangest way imaginable.

 His isolation had become absolute, and he found it disturbing to consider how thoughtlessly he had taken his good health for granted.
 In his lifetime he had shown scarce appreciation for a breathtaking sunset or a shimmering full moon.
 Each autumn the leaves had silently exploded into a stunning array of brilliant colors while completely escaping his notice.
 Sparkling new-fallen snow and the electricity of a spring thunderstorm were both equally ignored.